furious0420/military-detection/CONTRIBUTING.md

-# Contributing to YOLO Multi-Class Detection
+# Contributing to Military Detection System

 Thank you for your interest in contributing to this project! 🎉